kyma-project/website/content/blog-posts/2020-04-30-release-notes-1.12/index.md

 ### Improved browsing of APIs within packages

-In 1.11 release we introduced API packages to allow the Applications to register of APIs grouped in packages.
+In the 1.11 release we introduced API packages to allow the Applications to register APIs grouped in packages.
 This way, you could instantiate entire packages and access multiple APIs at once.
-Now, with 1.12, browsing APIs within package in Service Catalog UI is even simpler.
-In case a package holds multiple APIs, you can find them quickly using a dedicated drop-down component with a search feature.
+We now simplified browsing APIs within a package even further in the Service Catalog UI.
+If a package holds multiple APIs, you can find them quickly using a dedicated drop-down component with a search feature.

 ![api-packages](./api-packages.png)